 The University has a series of collections that over the years have been expanded and organized as the University Museum System comprising fourteen separate museums.
-Apart from Palazzo Poggi (see above), in the area around Via Irnerio (named after the 11th-century founder of the Bolognese school of legal studies) we find: at no. 42 the herbs and botanical garden, one of the oldest in Italy, instituted in 1568;

-at no. 48 the anatomical wax museum, with wax reproductions, natural and dried human bones; in nearby Via Selmi, at no. 3, the anthropology museum; and in Via Zamboni, at no. 63, the Capellini Museum of geology and paleontology, displaying Pliocene whales and the massive model of the Jurassic Diplodocus dinosaur.
+Apart from Palazzo Poggi (see above), in the area around Via Irnerio (named after the 11th-century founder of the Bolognese school of legal studies) we find: at n.
+42 the herbs and botanical garden, one of the oldest in Italy, instituted in 1568; at n.
+48 the and botanical garden, one of the oldest in Italy, instituted in 1568; at n.
+48 the anatomical wax museum, with wax reproductions, natural and dried human bones; in nearby Via Selmi, at n.
+3, the anthropology museum; and in Via Zamboni, at n.
+63, the Capellini Museum of geology and paleontology, displaying Pliocene whales and the massive model of www.sma.unibo.it the Jurassic Diplodocus dinosaur.